 Get A Head Start On Allergy Season

 Allergy season is kicking off soon in the United States.
-The study recommends a six-week lead time on drinking Benifuuki to maximize benefit, so you’d best get to drinking now!
+The study recommends getting started early on drinking Benifuuki to maximize the benefits come allergy season.

 If anyone who suffers from spring allergies like hay fever and whatnot does try this, please please please let me know.
 I’m fortunate enough to not suffer like some folks, but I’m dying to know if it works for you!

 Want more articles like this and others in your inbox?
-Subscribe to The Tea Letter’s bi-weekly newsletter to get all the best tea-related info from around the web!
+Click Here to subscribe to The Tea Letter get all the best tea-related info from around the web!

 (Cover photo credit: o5tea.com)